Predictia/AQUA/CONTRIBUTING.md

 Before asking for a review, please make sure to:
 - be up to date with the `main` branch
 - run the tests successfully
-- if a new dependency has been added, please make sure to update the `environment.yml` and `pyproject.toml` files
+- if a new dependency has been added to the framework, please make sure to update the `environment.yml` and `pyproject.toml` files
+- please notice that a installation_lumi.sh script is available to install the framework on a LUMI machine.
+  It is located in the `config/machines/lumi/installation` folder.
+  If the environment has been modified, please make sure to update the files `environment_lumi.yml` and `pip_lumi.txt` accordingly.
 - if a new feature has been added, please make sure to update the documentation accordingly
 - add docstrings to your code
 - remove any file unrelated to your Pull Request